UAL’s reputation for producing world-leading sustainable fashion is the catalyst behind a project to change how fashion is taught across the world.

-FashionSEEDS - a partnership between UAL, Design School Kolding, Politecnico di Milano and Estonian Academy of Arts - is run out of the UAL’s Centre for Sustainable Fashion and aims to embed sustainability at the heart of the fashion education curriculum.
+FashionSEEDS - a partnership between UAL, Design School Kolding, Politecnico di Milano and the Estonian Academy of Arts - is run out of UAL’s Centre for Sustainable Fashion and aims to embed sustainability at the heart of the fashion education curriculum.

-UAL’s EU Research and Innovation Manager, Nicola Dorigo Salamon says:
+UAL’s EU Research and Innovation Manager, Nicola Dorigo Salamon, says:

 “Given UAL’s global position as a leader of fashion education, it is a natural fit that we should be leading on this high-profile, high impact project.
 The funding we have received - alongside our partners - recognises our commitment to provide a design-led approach for a world-leading fashion sustainability education.
-This Benchmarking Report marks the first step on a very exciting journey.”
+This benchmarking report marks the first step on a very exciting journey.”

-Designed to be a practical, hands-on tool, the FashionSEEDS team will invite 12 fashion tutors from its partner institutions to participate in a training workshop in February 2020.
+The FashionSEEDS team will invite 12 fashion tutors from its partner institutions to participate in a training workshop in February 2020.

 The group will reflect on how the teaching of fashion design can change and, also, look at developing the platform and associated resources.
 They will also form collaborative learning groups that will remain active beyond the workshop.